 Matcha Kyoto is our middle grade and is a superb standalone matcha.
 It is perfect for matcha drinkers looking to broaden their palates.
 Matcha Kyoto is sold in 30g tins for $25.00.

-Matcha Silver is the pinnacle of our matcha offerings.
+Matcha Usucha is the pinnacle of our matcha offerings.
 It is preferred by experienced matcha drinkers and without a doubt will sweep you off your feet!
-Matcha Silver is sold in 40g tins for $55.00.
+Matcha Usucha is sold in 30g tins for $55.00 and may look different than the photo.

 A remarkable, fresh green tea produced in the famous tea province of Yunnan.
 No other tea is comparable to this sparkling, pale green infusion, which offers unique and inimitable delights of taste and aroma.
 Breathing in Dian Lu Wenshan feels like a trip to an old growth forest, and each sip carries the sharpness of the sun's rays piercing through the leafy foliage as you walk along the path.